jakethekoenig/personal-site/content/blog/woe.md

 ## Bargain

 There are 20 bargain cards spread throughout all 5 colors.
 My sense is there isn't really a bargain deck it's just another option some cards have.
 For instance there's a handful of removal spells that would all be good without bargain and I suspect will be cast quite frequently without it.
-Even at higher rarities the main benefit you get from bargaining is a more flexibility, life or mana. [h[Agatha's Champion]], [h[Troublemaker Ouphe]], [h[Tenacious Tomeseeker]] are the only card which gives you a cards worth of value for the deal.
+Even at higher rarities the main benefit you get from bargaining is more flexibility, life or mana. [h[Agatha's Champion]], [h[Troublemaker Ouphe]], [h[Tenacious Tomeseeker]] are the only card which gives you a cards worth of value for the deal.
 Which isn't to say the bargain cards aren't good.
 I just don't think you should think of it as your archetype as you're drafting.

 It's interesting that UG seem to have some of the better bargain cards and the ones that are more important to actually bargain since that color pair will have a relatively difficult time paying without rats or the sacrifice enchantment theme.
 There's a lot of green food at least.